teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/asteroids-v-meteors.jpg" class="medium-image">

-*"Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to 1."* -- C3PO
+*"The probability of successfully navigating an asteroid field is approximately 3,720 to 1."* -- C3PO

 Atari made the original Asteroids game, and Amusement World made a knockoff called Meteors.
-Atari was not amused, and sued for copyright infringement.
+Atari was not amused and sued for copyright infringement.

 Copyright never protects "ideas", it can only protect the "creative expression" of an idea.
 In comparing Asteroids to Meteors, the judge found 22 similarities.
 He decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
 However, the copyright laws do not prohibit this."